 Robin Levine is a NYC based director, choreographer, and educator.
-Robin holds a BFA from The University of Illinois and has carved out a career that encompasses both theatre and dance, and focuses on clear and inventive storytelling.
+She holds a BFA from The University of Illinois and has carved out a career that encompasses both theatre and dance, and focuses on clear and inventive storytelling.

-Originally from Connecticut, Robin started dancing as a youngster and knew that she would dedicate her life to the arts.
+Originally from Connecticut, Robin started dancing at an early age and knew that she would dedicate her life to the arts.
 She moved on from dance school to a career that saw her performing on Broadway, National Tours and some of the best theatres in the country.
 It was as a performer that she had the opportunity to dance captain and assist many talented directors and choreographers who taught her about story-driven theatre and interdisciplinary collaboration that goes into telling a well thought out story that can unite an audience in thought.

 Robin’s directing and choreography credits include Finger Lakes Musical Theatre Festival, RWS & Associates, North Carolina Theatre Conservatory, Forestburgh Playhouse, Cortland Repertory Theatre, Northern Stage, Mac-Hadyn theatre and Cape Fear Regional Theatre.
 She served as the Associate Director/Choreographer for Tim Rice’s premiere production of From Here To Eternity.
 As a performer, Robin appeared in Mamma Mia, The Radio City Christmas Spectacular, The Tony Awards, at City Center and The Joyce Soho.
 She is also a member of A Broken Umbrella Theatre, an award winning non-profit theatre company dedicated to the creation of new works in New Haven, CT and is on the Advisory Committee for In The Works - In The Woods, a festival dedicated to new works in upstate New York.